bramsmulders/bramsmulders.com/src/writing/in-defence-of-the-url.md

 As Chrome's security team layed out in their blog post:
 > there are myriad ways that attackers can manipulate URLs to confuse users about a website’s identity, which leads to rampant phishing, social engineering, and scams.

-While this is entirely true, those are not problems in the URL.
-And in my opinion their proposed solution only adds up to this confusion by removing key parts of the url.
+While this is entirely true, those are not problems with the URL itself.
+The problems lie within education of users and spam/phishing filtering on browsers end.
+And in my opinion their proposed solution only adds up to the confusion by removing key parts of the url.

 Users have been told and are getting used to check for the `https` protocol identifier to check if a site sends data securely.
 Hiding that will break that check.

 Let's say that a user has navigated to the following URL:
 `http://awesome-bank.com/superawesome-phishing-page.html`
 Chrome will only show `awesome-bank.com` making it impossible for the user to check if the site sends data securely and indentifying the fishy html page they are on.

 Basically Chrome reduces the ability for a user to verify a URL by 3 points to just 1 point.
+Making it less easy for a user to identify possible fraud/phishing/scams.

 ## Identity
 Let's say you are using Chrome 86 and you found out about this blog on Twitter.
 You clicked on the link in the Twitter post and landed on this page immediately.
 The URL-bar is showing you `bram.is`.
 Are you on the homepage?
 How do you share this page?
 Where the hell are you?